xogroup/bunnybus/Example.md

 ## Integrating with the `SubscriptionManager`

 The use of `SubscriptionManager` is completely optional.
-There are times when more control of the bus is needed to stop events from being consumed when debugging needs to occur in a runtime environment.
-The `SubscriptionManager` allows an entrypoint to stop events from being consumed without stopping the overall process.
-Along the same lines, the consuming of events can be restarted.
-A facilitation of this could be provided via a HTTP endpoint that is signaled to stop events from being consumed and a handler for this endpoint can call on `SubscriptionManager` to block the intended queue the `BunnyBus` instance is registered for.
+When debugging needs to occur in a runtime environment or during a deployment, it can be help to temporarily stop events from being consumed.
+The `SubscriptionManager` provides an entrypoint to stop events from being consumed without stopping the overall process.
+Along the same lines, the consumption of events can be restarted with the `SubscriptionManager`.
+For example, you could create an HTTP endpoint to pause a queue so that events aren't processed.
+In the handler for this hypothetical endpoint, you would invoke `SubscriptionManager` to block the target queue that the `BunnyBus` instance is subscribed to.

 ### Fire and Forget